eriklins/InsideBlue-BLE-Tool/README.md

 Since both Lazarus/FreePascal as well as the SimpleBLE library are cross-platform, Linux and Mac OS versions of InsideBlue BLE Tool should be possible.
 Looking into that...

 ## BLE Library
-Inside Blue BLE Tool is based on the SimpleBLE library (https://github.com/OpenBluetoothToolbox/SimpleBLE) and uses the Pascal bindings for that library (https://github.com/eriklins/Pascal-Bindings-For-SimpleBLE-Library).
+Inside Blue BLE Tool uses the SimpleBLE library (https://github.com/OpenBluetoothToolbox/SimpleBLE) and uses the Pascal bindings for that library (https://github.com/eriklins/Pascal-Bindings-For-SimpleBLE-Library).

 ## Releases
 Pre-built releases for Windows 64/32 bit and Linux 64 bit are available on the [releases tab](https://github.com/eriklins/InsideBlue-BLE-Tool/releases).